Helping every child find their voice, everywhere

 Supporting the Everyday Moments

-We believe progress happens in the small moments — when families, schools and peers notice, respond and create opportunities for AAC users to be heard.
+We believe progress happens in the small moments — when families, schools and peers notice, respond and create chances for AAC users to be heard.
 One meaningful interaction at a time, communication becomes truly inclusive.

 Child pointing to a laminated AAC core board while playing with a wooden toy train track